-• Students must attempt this assessment and obtain at least 10% of the total marks (i.e. at least 1% out of 10%.
-Failure to do so will result in the student being barred from this subject's Final Examination.)
+Students must attempt these assessments and obtain at least 10% of the total marks (i.e. at least 2% out of 20% for Assignment 1).
+Failure to do so will result in the student being barred from this subject's Final Examination.